Copia-Labs/clone-org-repos/README.md

 # CloneAllRepos_by_Org
-Script to clone all repos of an Org, and optionally, move them to another location
+Script to clone all repos of an Org to a temporary local folder, and optionally, move them to another location.

 ## How to use
 The basic operation is by first configuring the INI file, and then running the EXE.
+If you run it without configuring the INI, it should ask you for the required information (token and org name).

+In v1.0, there is limited error checking on the INI data, so it will fail if you get the Org Name wrong, as an example.

+## Configuration File
 The INI files options are:

 1. Host